using CalculusWithJulia

 The \(3\times 3\) case shows how determinants may be computed recursively, using “cofactor” expansion.

-• The inverse of a square matrix.
+- The inverse of a square matrix.
 If \(M\) is a square matrix and its determinant is non-zero, then there is an inverse matrix, denoted \(M^{-1}\), with the properties that \(MM^{-1} = M^{-1}M = I\), where \(I\) is the diagonal matrix of all \(1\)s called the identify matrix.

-53.6.2 Matrices in Julia
+54.6.2 Matrices in Julia

-As mentioned previously, a matrix in Julia is defined component by component with [].
+.
 We separate row entries with spaces and columns with semicolons:

-M = [3 4 -5; 5 -5 7; -3 6 9]
+= [3 4 -5; 5 -5 7; -3 6 9] M

 3×3 Matrix{Int64}: